-Writer Franz Kafka was the son of a well-to-do Jewish family who was born on July 3, 1883, in Prague, the capital of Bohemia, a kingdom that was a part of the Austro-Hungarian Empire.
+Writer Franz Kafka was the eldest son of an upper middle-class Jewish family who was born on July 3, 1883, in Prague, the capital of Bohemia, a kingdom that was a part of the Austro-Hungarian Empire.

 Tragedy shaped the Kafka home.
 Franz's two younger brothers, Georg and Heinrich, died in infancy by the time Kafka was 6, leaving the boy the only son in a family that included three daughters (all of whom would later die in Nazi death camps or a Polish ghetto).

 Kafka had a difficult relationship with both of his parents.
 His mother, Julie, was a devoted homemaker who lacked the intellectual depth to understand her son's dreams to become a writer.
 Kafka's father, Hermann, had a forceful personality that often overwhelmed the Kafka home.
 He was a success in business, making his living retailing men's and women's clothes.

 Kafka's father had a profound impact on both Kafka's life and writing.
 He was a tyrant of sorts, with a wicked temper and little appreciation for his son's creative side.
 Much of Kafka's personal struggles, in romance and other relationships, came, he believed, in part from his complicated relationship with his father.
 In his literature, Kafka's characters were often coming up against an overbearing power of some kind, one that could easily break the will of men and destroy their sense of self-worth.